 Part 3 – CoC Bonus Dollars

-There is TBD available for the CoC bonus project and $TBD available for the domestic violence bonus project.
+There is TBD available for the CoC bonus project and TBD available for the domestic violence bonus project.
 There are two types of projects but both projects must show a partnership with health and service agencies to ensure that the participant has access to those services and must meet the thresh holds below:

 Permanent Supportive Housing – New Permanent Housing Projects must receive at least 3 out of the 4 points available for this type of project.
 New permanent housing projects that do not receive at least 3 points will be rejected.